 Personally I love this one from JoJo Maman Bébé.
 Although JoJo aren’t a specifically organic brand, their sustainability policies and criteria make them one of the most ethical high street brands out there.
 If going full-on ethical and sustainable is simply out of your budget right now, JoJo are a great way to go.

 As well as maternity essentials, of course, they do plenty of newborn essentials including swaddles, nursing equipment and baby carriers.
-If you’re in third-trimester shopping mode and want to get all your essentials in one place, now’s a good time as JoJo currently have the following discount codes available:
+If you’re in third-trimester shopping mode and want to get all your essentials in one place, JoJo’s the place to go.

 - Slippers and flip flops for the shower – sadly NHS hospital shower rooms aren’t always the cleanest so you’ll want something on your feet